Freeview Play or a set-top box? Which option is best?

 Now TV Box

 The set-top box from Now is called the Now TV Smart Box.
 Although it’s not necessary to have the Now Box to enjoy your Now TV content, it is definitely an option if you want to get your whole TV experience from Now.
-However, you might want to read customer reviews first.

 The Now TV Smart box price starts from £39.99 and sometimes you can get a bundled deal where you get extra channels for purchasing a Now TV Box.
 Always keep an eye out for deals that can save you money.
 Normally the Smart Box costs £45.99.
 Some of the features include: